thanos-io/thanos/docs/operating/troubleshooting.md

 ## Overlaps

+**Block overlap**: Set of blocks with exactly the same external labels in meta.json and for the same time or overlapping time period.

-Overlaps should never happen in healthy and well configured Thanos system.
-That's why there is no automatic repair.
+Thanos is designed to never end up with overlapped blocks.
+This means that (uncontrolled) block overlap should never happen in a healthy and well configured Thanos system.
+That's why there is no automatic repair for this.
+Since it's an unexpected incident:
+* All reader components like Store Gateway will handle this gracefully (overlapped samples will be deduplicated).
+* Thanos compactor will stop all activities and HALT or crash (with metric and will error log).
+This is because it cannot perform compactions and downsampling.
+In the overlap situation, we know something unexpected happened (e.g manual block upload, some malformed data etc), so it's safer to stop or crash loop (it's configurable).

-Let's take two examples:
+Let's take an example:

 - `msg="critical error detected; halting" err="compaction failed: compaction: pre compaction overlap check: overlaps found while gathering blocks. [mint: 1555128000000, maxt: 1555135200000, range: 2h0m0s, blocks: 2]: <ulid: 01D94ZRM050JQK6NDYNVBNR6WQ, mint: 1555128000000, maxt: 1555135200000, range: 2h0m0s>, <ulid: 01D8AQXTF2X914S419TYTD4P5B, mint: 1555128000000, maxt: 1555135200000, range: 2h0m0s>`

-It shows that you have really the same blocks for 2h overlaps.
-It worth checking whether are those blocks the same (check the number of series and samples, checksum the index and chunks).

-- `msg="critical error detected; halting" err="compaction failed: compaction: pre compaction overlap check: overlaps found while gathering blocks. [mint: 1555128000000, maxt: 1555135200000, range: 2h0m0s, blocks: 2]: <ulid: 01D94ZRM050JQK6NDYNVBNR6WQ, mint: 1555128000000, maxt: 1555135200000, range: 2h0m0s>, <ulid: 01D8AQXTF2X914S419TYTD4P5B, mint: 1555128000000, maxt: 1555142400000, range: 4h0m0s>`

-It shows there are two blocks overlapping in 2h time range.
-One is 4h, the other is 2h.It's more tricky.
-This suggests you uploaded compacted blocks rather.
-Again looking on meta.json would help.

-You can read following reasons and choose a right solution to fix it by hand.
+In this halted example, we can read that compactor detected 2 overlapped blocks.
+What's interesting is that those two blocks look like they are "similar".
+They are exactly for the same period of time.
+This might mean that potential reasons are:

+* Duplicated upload with different ULID (non-persistent storage for Prometheus can cause this)
+* 2 Prometheus instances are misconfigured and they are uploading the data with exactly the same external labels.
+This is wrong, they should be unique.

+Checking producers log for such ULID, and checking meta.json (e.g if sample stats are the same or not) helps.
+Checksum the index and chunks files as well to reveal if data is exactly the same, thus ok to be removed manually.

 ### Reasons